MicrosoftDocs/memdocs/memdocs/intune/apps/apps-deploy.md

 [!INCLUDE [azure_portal](../includes/azure_portal.md)]

 After you've [added an app](apps-add.md) to Microsoft Intune, you can assign the app to users and devices.
-It is important to note that you can assign an app to a device whether or not the device is managed by Intune.
+It is important to note that you can deploy an app to a device whether or not the device is managed by Intune.

 > [!NOTE]
 > The **Available** deployment intent is only supported for **device groups** when targeting Android Enterprise fully managed devices (COBO) and Android Enterprise corporate-owned personally-enabled (COPE) devices.

-The following table lists the various options for assigning apps to users and devices:
+The following table lists the various options for *assigning* apps to users and devices:

 | Option  | Devices enrolled with Intune | Devices not enrolled with Intune |
 |-------------------------------------------------------------------------------------------|------------------------------|----------------------------------|